Zibanejad, Shesterkin lead Rangers past Panthers 6-2

 STAAL RETURNS

-Former Rangers defenseman Marc Staal played his first game with the Panthers at Madison Square Garden after two seasons with Detroit.
-Staal, who was traded to the Red Wings in September 2020, played 892 games over 13 seasons in New York and skated in the second-most playoff games (107) in Rangers history. ...
+Former Rangers defenseman Marc Staal, 36, played his first game with the Panthers at Madison Square Garden after two seasons with Detroit.
+Staal, who was traded to the Red Wings in September 2020, played 892 games over 13 seasons in New York and skated in the second-most playoff games (107) in Rangers history.

 UP NEXT